Skip to main content

 • Keep it short and sweet.

 • Keep messages sent via Conversations relevant to the student.
-For instance, You may want to increase engagement with a particular admitted student.
+For instance, you may want to increase engagement with a particular admitted student.
 You could start an SMS conversation by offering to answer any questions about their offer of admission and invite them to an upcoming admitted student event.
 This is the personal touch that will stand out to the student and their family.
-Save the general institutional promotion and marketing lingo to Campaigns and other communication channels.
+Save the general institutional promotion and marketing lingo for Campaigns and other communication channels.

 Did this answer your question?